Yoga Teacher Training

 Sanskrit & Mantra: The detailed naming of postures in the traditional language of yoga is getting lost in western trainings.
 This language carries with it a rich history and culture, which is important to respect and if teaching, study at least the basics.
 During the training, participants will learn the sounds of sanskrit, the difference between Vedic and Non-Vedic chanting rhythms, how to correctly pronounce words, key yoga words and their meanings as well as asana names.
 Mantra recitation is a part of every morning seated practice during training weekends.
 Several chants are practiced and meanings discussed so graduates are comfortable with them, including their use in opening and closing a class.

 Yoga Philosophy: With a primary focus on the yoga sutras of Patanjali, we discuss yogic texts and Samkhya as they pertain to modern life.
 The 8 limbs of yoga (“ashtanga”) are explored through detailed discussion and practice.
 A clear and accurate textual history is presented in order to understand the roots and development of yoga practices and their purpose.
 You will be introduced to yoga’s sister science, Ayurveda and how it applies to lifestyle and teaching.
-This portion of the course is primarily taught by Dr Paul Dallaghan or Jeff Lichty.
-Ayurveda is taught by Ayurvedic practitioner, Anthea Grimason.
+This portion of the course is primarily taught by Jeff Lichty and supported by Dr. Paul Bramadat.
+Ayurveda is taught by Ayurvedic counsellor and health coach, Mia.

 Western Anatomy & Physiology: An introduction to fascia and its role in asana and a detailed study of the musculoskeletal system and the biomechanics at play in yoga will help you understand how to teach asana effectively and safely with a deep understanding of how the body works.
 Beyond muscles and bones, we look at the physiology behind our body processes as it applies to our yoga practice.
 Arielle has been teaching anatomy for over 20 years in several different settings and is gifted at making it come to life with somatic movements, therapeutics and functional mobility exercises so students experience the body from the inside out.
 The focus of Arielle’s scientific research is the effects stress has on our body movement and structure, so special attention is paid to the autonomic nervous system and stress response.